softindex/datakernel/cloud-etl/README.md

 [OT](https://github.com/softindex/datakernel/tree/master/cloud-ot).
 These commits are continuously merged into a single coherent result using merge and conflict resolution strategies provided by OT.

-* ETL is used as a part of [LSMT Database](https://github.com/softindex/datakernel/tree/master/cloud-lsmt-db).
+* ETL is used as a part of [LSMT OLAP Cube](https://github.com/softindex/datakernel/tree/master/cloud-lsmt-cube).